 If the tenant doesn’t have their own insurance policy they won’t have liability coverage nor will their possessions be covered in the case of a fire or burglary.
 Because of this, it’s a good idea to inform all new tenants that they will need their own renters insurance policy.

 Many tenants don’t buy insurance because they think the cost is prohibitive.
 However, renters insurance is one of the cheapest and easiest kinds of insurance to obtain.

 Most renters insurance policies are in the range of $100 to $200 a year.
-However, Lemonade has renters insurance that starts from as little as $5 a month!
+However, some companies such as Lemonade make renters insurance much more affordable.